arguslab/ancor/README.md

   In case you choose to use a different virtualization infrastructure you might need to convert the available versions.
 The VM is bridged to the network and therefore the user might be asked if a different NIC is used than the one that it was configured on.

-2. In the preconfigured virtual machine, fill-in the information specific to your OpenStack infrastructure in "ancor.yml" (`/home/ancor/workspace/ancor/config/ancor.yml`).
-You can also use the link on the Desktop.
+2. In the preconfigured virtual machine, fill-in the follwoing specific information in `ancor.yml` (`/home/ancor/workspace/ancor/config/ancor.yml`):
+- Find the Ancor VM's IP address (*e.g.,* run in a terminal: `ifconfig`)
+- Open `vim /home/ancor/Desktop/ancor.yml`
+- Use the ANCOR VM's IP in the *mcollective* AND *puppet* section of `ancor.yml`
+- Fill in OpenStack infrastructure specific information `ancor.yml`

   Run in a terminal:
   ```